 Jar Capacity: 32 ounces | Ice Reservoir Capacity: 144 ounces | Weight: 2.5 pounds | Wattage: 25 watts | Measurements: 13.82 x 7.48 x 6.5 inches | Dishwasher-Safe: Yes (top rack)

-Best Design: Nostalgia Margarita & Slush Machine
+Nostalgia Margarita & Slush Machine

 Blending can be inconsistent

 While this one blends margaritas just as well as any option on the market, it does so with stylish vintage flair.
 It shaves the ice, which makes it different from a regular blender.
 The nostalgic, retro-inflicted baby blue machine pulls inspiration from vintage soda shop designs and holds an impressive full gallon of frozen drinks.
 It would be the perfect machine for a classic frozen lime margarita.

 The handle on top makes it easy to tote the machine around.
 Bring it to your living room or porch and refill your glasses without getting up.
 The double-wall construction keeps your drinks cold for hours.
 The unit dispenses via an easy-flow spout—just flip the spigot and fill your glass.
 Roughly 35 drinks can be made per cycle, and when you're done, the cord wraps underneath the unit.